chrisjrob/chrisjrob.github.io/_posts/2008-12-03-eeepc-goodbye-xandros.markdown

 layout: post
 title:  "EeePC - Goodbye Xandros"
 date:   2008-12-03 00:00:00
-categories: technology linux
+category: technology
-tags: eeepc xandros debian
+tags: [linux, eeepc, xandros, debian]
 ---

 When my old Dell laptop died, I naturally fell back to using my EeePC.
 Now I've been using my EeePC for about six months now, and a very happy user I have been.
 When I first bought it, I visited [eeeuser.com](http://wiki.eeeuser.com/howto:beginners_guide) to enable me to add icons to the easy mode interface, so that I could add openvpn and NoMachine NX for connecting to our LTSP server.
 Once done I had an ideal machine for taking notes and doing occasional server admin from the shell, and even connect to our LTSP server via VPN.